Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 But mystery shopping won’t replace a regular job.
 The income stays uneven and fairly low.
 Building a big pipeline of jobs takes time and effort.

-Think of mystery shopping as a good fit if you enjoy watching details and writing.
-Once you see that mystery shopping is legit through your own results, the work gets easier.
+Think of it as a good fit if you enjoy watching details and writing.
 It suits people who notice small things others miss.
 It also rewards those who follow instructions to the letter.

-Skip mystery shopping if you need steady income.
+Skip it if you need steady income.
 The work that’s open changes based on what brands need and where you live.
 Rural areas have fewer chances than cities.
+But if flexibility matters more than the size of your paycheck, it’s worth a try.

 The Bottom Line: Yes, Mystery Shopping Is Legit